You’ll be out in the garden in early to mid spring admiring all of your fall planting work in its emerging beauty. Then

 Another good step you can take to prevent this pest from taking up residency in your garden is use a fine mesh fabric and make tents over your containers and plants.

 Use 3 bamboo sticks secured together at one end to create tripods that the fabric can be draped over.
-Adjust your structure and make it any shape necessary to fit your container.
-Sometimes it’s easier to cover several plants at once rather than cover each plant individually.
+Adjust your structure and make it any shape necessary to fit your containers and beds.
+Sometimes it’s easier to cover several plants at once rather than cover each plant individually but then it is harder to secure every possible entry point for them.

 The most important step is to secure the fabric on all sides and make sure there are no gaps for the bugs to get in.
 Use twine to tie the fabric snugly around the outer edge of the container.

-This should be enough to keep your basil plants and other plants safely protected from the Spittle bugs looking to devour your garden.
+This should be enough to keep your plants safely protected from the Spittle bugs looking to devour your garden.
 This is a very effective method for protecting your plants from many insects and pests.

 Have you seen this pest in your garden?
 Leave a comment and tell me your experience with it.

 Clip Art sourced from Pam’s Clip Art